pinballash/ESP32-Pinball-OS/README.md

 This repository is created from the whole PlatformIO project on my laptop, however if you want to work in arduino, just download the contents of the <b>src</b> folder and the main program to open is ESP32Pinball.cpp.
 I do reccomend installing Visual Studio code and adding the platformIO extension.
 Fiddly for the uninitiated but makes things so much easier.

-<em>THIS CODE WAS CREATED ON MAC, THIS MEANS IF YOU ARE USING A WINDOWS DEVICE TO BUILD THE FIRMWARE, YOU MAY NEED TO FIND AND REPLACE "/" TO "\" IN THE CODE<em>
+<em>THIS CODE WAS CREATED ON MAC, THIS MEANS IF YOU ARE USING A WINDOWS DEVICE TO BUILD THE FIRMWARE, YOU MAY NEED TO FIND AND REPLACE "/" TO "\" IN THE CODE</em>

 For example this is good for Mac
 #include "SETTINGS/JSON_settings.h"